-In March 2014, Colorado Law reported post-graduation employment data for its class of 2013 to the American Bar Association (ABA) and the National Association for Law Placement (NALP).
-A detailed description of the employment outcomes and salaries of the class of 2013 appears below.
+In April 2015, Colorado Law reported post-graduation employment data for its class of 2014 to the American Bar Association (ABA) and the National Association for Law Placement (NALP).
+A detailed description of the employment outcomes and salaries for the class of 2014 appears below.

-Post-graduate employment information for the Colorado Law class of 2013 was reported to the ABA and NALP in March 2014 and will be reported to U.S. News in December 2014 (outcomes as of nine months after graduation):
+Post-graduate employment information for the Colorado Law class of 2014 was reported to the ABA and NALP in April 2015 and will be reported to U.S. News in December 2015 (outcomes as of ten months after graduation):

 Consistent with transparency in reporting, we calculate overall employment percentages by dividing the number of employed graduates by the total number of graduates.
 This calculation's denominator includes graduates who are not seeking employment (three graduates), and those from whom no employment status could be determined (two graduates).

 90 / 165 = 54.5 % employed at graduation